ggerganov/llama.cpp/README.md

 ### OpenSHMEM Build

 OpenSHMEM lets you distribute the computation over a cluster of machines using a Partitioned Global Address Space (PGAS).
-Because of the serial nature of LLM prediction, this won't yield any end-to-end speed-ups, but it will let you run larger models than would otherwise fit into RAM on a single machine.
+OpenSHMEM is a single-sided communication model that tends to yield improved performance for certain applications.
+LLM prediction is an inherently serial process.
+This means using OpenSHMEM will not yield any end-to-end speed-ups, but it will let you run larger models than would otherwise fit into RAM on a single machine.

 First you will need the OpenSHMEM libraries installed on your system.
 There are 3 options: [OpenMPI's OpenSHMEM](https://www.open-mpi.org), [OSSS-OpenSHMEM](https://github.com/openshmem-org/osss-ucx) and [Sandia-OpenSHMEM](https://github.com/Sandia-OpenSHMEM/SOS).
 OSSS-OpenSHMEM has a dependency on the [UCX](https://github.com/openucx/ucx) communication library.
 Sandia-OpenSHMEM can run over udp, [UCX](https://github.com/openucx/ucx), or [libfabric](https://github.com/ofiwg/libfabric).
 OpenMPI's OpenSHMEM can be installed with a package manager (apt, homebrew, etc).
 UCX, OSSS-OpenSHMEM, and Sandia-OpenSHMEM can all be installed from source.